Module 5: Major Prophets

 Lecture Videos

 In this section, you will find the video lectures for the Major Prophetic Books module.
 They are designed to be watched in order, but each video should make sense on its own.
-Click each thumbnail to open access to each video.
+Before each video, there is a link to a study guide for that lecture and a link to blank, fill-in notes for that lecture.
+Click each banner to open access to each video.
 There is also a link with each video if you prefer to watch on the Rumble or YouTube interface.
 In addition, there is a link to download the audio from the presentation for offline review.
+And after most of the lectures, there is a link to a summary sheet for the Bible book(s) covered in that lecture.
+Click each link to access those documents

 33: Introduction to the Prophetic Books